-Following are 4 signs that you may be in a God-appointed time of transition in your gift or calling, along with some keys to help you move forward:
+Here are four signs that you may be in a God-appointed time of transition in your gift or calling, along with some keys to help you move forward:

 1. Experiencing a low time in your ministry

 “I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.”
 (John 15:1-2)

 During a time of transition, you may have felt as though you have been in a lull; a time of barrenness in relation to your calling.
 You may have experienced a wilderness season.

 If you feel as though you have been cut back in some way, that does not mean you have failed.
 Neither does it mean that you are in the wrong place.
 It may simply be a sign that God is at work, preparing you for greater fruitfulness up ahead.

 Transition is a time for strong hope.
 ‘For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.’
 (Jer 29:11)

 2. During transition, God is at work in your heart

 ‘Above all else, guard your heart, for everything you do flows from it.’
 (Prov 4:23)